Recorder found in Texas plane crash; some victims identified | New Country 923

 Two crew members and eight passengers died when the Beechcraft BE-350 King Air crashed into the unoccupied building Sunday morning at Addison Municipal Airport, north of Dallas.

-Judge Clay Jenkins, the top Dallas County official, said Monday evening that the medical examiner’s office confirmed 52-year-old Brian Mark Ellard, 58-year-old Stephen Lee Thelen, 28-year-old Matthew Palmer, 15-year-old Alice Maritato and 13-year-old Dylan Maritato were among those killed.
+Clay Jenkins, the top Dallas County official who presides over the board of commissioners, said Monday evening that the medical examiner’s office confirmed 52-year-old Brian Mark Ellard, 58-year-old Stephen Lee Thelen, 28-year-old Matthew Palmer, 15-year-old Alice Maritato and 13-year-old Dylan Maritato were among those killed.
 Jenkins said in a tweeted statement that the names of the other victims would be released after officials identified their remains and informed their families.

-The Catholic Diocese of Dallas said that Ellard was the stepfather of Alice and Dylan Maritato, who both attended area Roman Catholic schools.
-The diocese said that the teens’ mother, Ornella Ellard, was also killed in the crash.
+Meanwhile, the Catholic Diocese of Dallas identified a sixth victim as Ornella Ellard.
+The diocese said the woman was the mother of Alice and Dylan Maritato, and that the teens attended area Roman Catholic schools.
+It said Brian Ellard was the teens’ stepfather.

 The plane was scheduled to fly to St. Petersburg, Florida.
 Witnesses and local authorities said the aircraft struggled to gain altitude then veered into the hangar not far from a busy commercial strip and densely populated residential neighborhoods.